alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 mvn clean package -DskipTests -Pexperimental
 ```

+### CMake options

+- `BUILD_TEST`: Indicates whether to build tests.
+- `BUILD_DOC`: Indicates whether to build Flex documentation.
+- `BUILD_ODPS_FRAGMENT_LOADER`: Enables support for loading graphs from ODPS tables.
+- `USE_PTHASH`: Indicates whether to use a perfect hash when building the vertex map.
+- `OPTIMIZE_FOR_HOST`: Determines if Flex should be optimized for performance on the current machine.
+Note that enabling this option may result in a binary that does not run on different platforms or CPU architectures.

 ## Testing

 Numerous test cases have been created for Interactive, which can be referenced in the GitHub workflow[interactive.yaml](https://github.com/alibaba/GraphScope/blob/main/.github/workflows/interactive.yml).